 Third, report the accident and your injuries to the insurance companies.
 You will want to call the at-fault insurance company as well as your driver’s insurance company.
 You do not have to report the accident to your insurance company if your vehicle was not involved in the accident, but there can be situations where you could have additional benefits or higher limits that might apply, such as additional personal injury protection coverage.

 Fourth, obtain the necessary medical treatment.
 Don’t wait to get treatment for your injuries.
 The longer you go without seeking medical attention the more complicated your injuries or the treatment of your injuries could become.
 There is no need to suffer.

 Take note that in some cases the at-fault driver may not have insurance or may not have adequate insurance to cover all the medical expenses.
 If this is the case, you are not without help.
 Utah law requires insurance to have Uninsured or Underinsured motorist coverage, also known as UM or UIM coverage, although this can be waived.
 What this means is that your driver’s insurance can actually cover the medical bills and claim for a settlement if you are unable to obtain coverage through the at-fault driver’s insurance.

 Remember, often times being the passenger in an accident in West Jordan can leave you confused and not quite sure what do to.
 If this is the case, seek the advice of a professional.
-At Symkoviak Law Firm we have dealt with many situations similar to the aforementioned accident.
+At Symco Injury Law we have dealt with many situations similar to the aforementioned accident.
 We can help you navigate insurance carriers and make sure that you know your rights, even as a passenger in a vehicle.